tm-pham/mind_aim1_descriptive_paper/README.md

 - Main figures of the manuscript
 - reproducing the GEE analysis.

-Individual-level patient data cannot be provided due to VA Privacy Practices.
+Individual-level patient facility-level data cannot be provided due to VA Privacy Practices.
 A data dictionary that represents the original data will be provided along with supporting documentation (statistical/analytic code) for the generalized estimating equations (GEE) analysis).
 The corresponding data and scripts can be found in the folders `data` and `code`, respectively.

 ## Code for reproducing figures
 ### Main figures